 - Mutual connections: You will no longer be able to see any mutual connections with the person who has blocked you.

 After you block someone on LinkedIn, privacy settings are adjusted to ensure the person remains completely invisible to you on the platform.
 The following changes occur to protect your privacy and remain invisible:

 - Invisibility: Your profile will not appear in any search results or suggestions for the person you have blocked.

 - Profile visits: The person you’ve blocked can no longer view your profile or access any information.

 - Connection removal: If you were connected, the connection is severed automatically without any notice to either party.

 - No notifications: You will no longer receive notifications from the person you’ve blocked.
 This includes likes, comments, shared content, or invitations.

 - Group interactions: The person who has been blocked will not be able to see your posts, comments, or any other activity in groups you both shared.

 - 2nd-degree connections: If you share mutual connections with the person you’ve blocked, those mutual connections will still be able to see both of your profiles.
+This includes your 2nd and 3rd-degree connections.
 However, they will not know that one person has blocked the other.

 Remember that unblocking someone is also possible, but there is a 48-hour waiting period before you can re-block that person if needed.
 To utilize LinkedIn to its fullest potential, always respect others’ privacy and maintain a professional online demeanor.
 By understanding LinkedIn’s blocking feature, you can take control of your networking experience and focus on building meaningful professional connections.